Truancy Case Manager, SEAMAAC

 ADDITIONAL DUTIES AND RESPONSIBILITIES:

-Actively participate in organizational-wide and community work efforts and a minimum of 5 events per calendar year.
+Actively participate in organizational-wide efforts and a minimum of 5 events per calendar year.

 Cross training in all three tiers and occasionally carrying a Tier I caseload.